 9.3.5 The Scheduling Entity shall not exceed rounded Hourly CROD published on the P-DP Application, as described in Section 10 herein, except as identified below:

-9.3.5.1 The Contractor may elect Seasonal full Transmission Usage for COCP resources scheduling, as described in Subsection 12.1, herein.
+9.3.5.1 The Contractor may elect Seasonal Full Transmission Usage for COCP resources scheduling, as described in Subsection 12.1, herein.

 10. HOURLY CROD: